chicio/chicio.github.io/src/posts/2025-01-03-styled-component-transient-props-type-mapped-type-typescript.md

 * skip the DOM props in some way, because they should still be forwarded

 To start the implementation, we need first to check some types exposed by React.
-In particular for our use case it will be useful the [`ComponentProps` type](https://react-typescript-cheatsheet.netlify.app/docs/react-types/ComponentProps).
+For our use case it will be useful the [`ComponentProps` type](https://react-typescript-cheatsheet.netlify.app/docs/react-types/ComponentProps).
 This utility type lets us extract the props of a React component received as generic parameter.
 The other interesting type is `React.JSX.IntrinsicElements`.
 This is a type that declares which JSX elements are allowed/defined and their props.